ummaromanasama/100DaysOfCode_Twitter_Bot/README.md

 # 100DaysOfCode_Twitter_Bot

-Overview: The 100DaysOfCode_Twitter_Bot in a nutshell is a Twitter bot that supports Twitter users participating in the #100DaysOfCode Challenge.

-The #100DaysOfCode Challenge consists of indivuals coding a minimum of an hour consecutively for 100 days.
-I myself have participated in the challnege and share my experience on my blog

-The Twitter bot favorite Twitter members tweets that uses #100DaysOfCode hasta by liking their tweets.

-A Twitter bot is a type of bot software that controls a Twitter account via the Twitter API.
-Inorder to obtain control I used the Tweepy Python library to accessing the Twitter API.
+Overview: In a nutshell, the 100DaysOfCode_Twitter_Bot is a Twitter bot that supports Twitter users participating in the #100DaysOfCode Challenge by favoriting tweets that uses the hashtag 100DaysOfCode.
+The #100DaysOfCode Challenge consists of individuals coding a minimum of an hour for 100 consecutive days.
+In order to obtain control of the Twitter account, I used the Tweepy Python library to access the Twitter API.
+To automate the process of liking the tweets I deployed my code on Heroku so I don't have to run the code on my local computer versus running it on Herokus servers.
+I was inspired to work on this project because I myself have participated in the #100DaysOfCode Challenge and wanted to give back to the community by supporting others.

+I shared my #100DaysOfCode Challenge journey on my website, check it out:

+If you head over to my Twitter account, you can see the Twitter bot in action.
+For ever hour my Twitter bot is favoriting 5 #100DaysOfCode tweets.

 What I Learned: